 Numerous modelling studies demonstrate that increased freshwater flux into the North Atlantic leads to weakening of the AMOC.
 Results of EMICs (Rahmstorf et al., 2005) and coupled GCMs also suggest that AMOC may have multiple equilibrium states under present or glacial climate conditions (Hawkins et al., 2011; Hu et al., 2012).
-Experiments with climate models provide evidence that the sensitivity of the AMOC to freshwater perturbation is larger for glacial boundary conditions than for interglacial conditions (Swingedouw et al., 2009) and that the recovery time scale of the AMOC is longer for LGM conditions than for the Holocene (Bitz et al., 2007).
+Experiments with climate models provide evidence that the sensitivity of the AMOC to freshwater perturbation is larger for glacial boundary conditions than for interglacial conditions (Swingedouw et al., 2009) and that the recovery timescale of the AMOC is longer for LGM conditions than for the Holocene (Bitz et al., 2007).

 The abrupt climate-change event at 8.2 ka permits the study of the recovery time of the AMOC to freshwater perturbation under near-modern boundary conditions (Rohling and Pälike, 2005).
-Since AR4, new proxy records and simulations confirm that the pattern of surface-ocean and atmospheric climate anomalies is consistent with a reduction in the strength of the AMOC (Figure 5.18a, b, d).
-Available proxy records from the North Atlantic support the hypothesis that freshwater input into the North Atlantic reduced the amount of deep and central water-mass formation, Nordic Seas overflows, intermediate water temperatures and the ventilation state of North Atlantic Deep Water (Figure 5.18c, d) (McManus et al., 2004; Ellison et al., 2006; Kleiven et al., 2008; Bamberg et al., 2010).
-A concomitant decrease of SST and atmospheric temperatures in the North Atlantic and in Greenland has been observed (Figure 5.18a, b) with the climate anomaly associated with the event lasting 100-160 years (Daley et al., 2011).
-The additional freshwater that entered the North Atlantic during the 8.2 ka event is estimated between 1.6-1014 m3 and 8-1014 m3 (von Grafenstein et al., 1998; Barber et al., 1999; Clarke et al., 2004).
+Since AR4, new proxy records and simulations confirm that the pattern of surface-ocean and atmospheric climate anomalies is consistent with a reduction in the strength of the AMOC (Figure 5.18a,b,d).
+Available proxy records from the North Atlantic support the hypothesis that freshwater input into the North Atlantic reduced the amount of deep and central water-mass formation, Nordic Seas overflows, intermediate water temperatures and the ventilation state of North Atlantic Deep Water (Figure 5.18c,d) (McManus et al., 2004; Ellison et al., 2006; Kleiven et al., 2008; Bamberg et al., 2010).
+A concomitant decrease of SST and atmospheric temperatures in the North Atlantic and in Greenland has been observed (Figure 5.18a,b) with the climate anomaly associated with the event lasting 100-160 years (Daley et al., 2011).
+The additional freshwater that entered the North Atlantic during the 8.2-ka event is estimated between $1.6 \cdot 10^{14}$ m3 and $8 \cdot 10^{14}$ m3 (von Grafenstein et al., 1998; Barber et al., 1999; Clarke et al., 2004).
 The duration of the meltwater release may have been as short as 0.5 years (Clarke et al., 2004), but new drainage estimates indicate an up to 200 year-duration in two separate stages (Gregoire et al., 2012).
-A four-model ensemble with a one-year freshwater perturbation of 2.5 Sv only gives temperature anomalies half of what has been reconstructed and with a shorter duration than observed, resulting from unresolved processes in models, imprecise representation of the initial climate state or a too short duration of the freshwater forcing (Morrill et al., 2013a).
-These marine-based reconstructions consistently show that the recovery time scale of the shallow and deep overturning circulation is on the order of 200 years (Ellison et al., 2006; Bamberg et al., 2010) (Figure 5.18c, d), with one record pointing to a partial recovery on a decadal time scale (Kleiven et al., 2008).
-Both recovery time scale and sensitivity of the AMOC to the freshwater perturbation are generally consistent with model experiments for the 8.2 ka event using coarse-resolution models, GCMs and eddy permitting models (LeGrande and Schmidt, 2008; Spence et al., 2008; Li et al., 2009).
-The recovery of temperatures out of the cold anomaly appears overprinted with natural variability in the proxy data, and is more gradual in data than in the AOGCM experiments (Figure 5.18c, d).
-In summary, multiple lines of evidence indicate, with high confidence, that the interglacial mode of the AMOC can recover from a short-term freshwater input into the subpolar North Atlantic.
+A four-model ensemble with a one-year freshwater perturbation of 2.5 Sy only gives temperature anomalies half of what has been reconstructed and with a shorter duration than observed, resulting from unresolved processes in models, imprecise representation of the initial climate state or a too short duration of the freshwater forcing (Morrill et al., 2013a).
+These marine-based reconstructions consistently show that the recovery timescale of the shallow and deep overturning circulation is on the order of 200 years (Ellison et al., 2006; Bamberg et al., 2010) (Figure 5.18c,d), with one record pointing to a partial recovery on a decadal timescale (Kleiven et al., 2008).
+Both recovery timescale and sensitivity of the AMOC to the freshwater perturbation are generally consistent with model experiments for the 8.2-ka event using coarse-resolution models, GCMs and eddy permitting models (LeGrande and Schmidt, 2008; Spence et al., 2008; Li et al., 2009).
+The recovery of temperatures out of the cold anomaly appears overprinted with natural variability in the proxy data, and is more gradual in data than in the AOGCM experiments (Figure 5.18c,d).